vikasisme/VikasChandrashekar.github.io/index.md

 I'm a full stack developer with focus on building and deploying web apps.

 # What I do?
+- write code
-... - writing code
+- deploy code
-... - deploying code, configuring servers, scaling clusters, monitoring apps, fixing and breaking things.
+- configuring servers
+- scaling clusters
+- monitoring apps